 BMW Finance N.V., a member of the fiscal unity headed by BMW Holding B.V., is jointly and severally liable for the payment of any tax liability of the fiscal unity.
-Therefore, any tax liabilities or refunds are measured under Receivables from BMW Group companies and/or Liabilities due to BMW Group companies in the balance sheet.
-The following companies are part of the fiscal unity per 31 December 2021:
+The following companies are part of the fiscal unity per 31 December 2022:

 - BMW Holding B.V. (head of the fiscal unity)

 - BMW Finance N.V.

 - BMW Nederland B.V.

 - BMW Financial Services B.V.

 - BMW China Capital B.V.

-- Alphabet Nederland B.V.

-[9] Remuneration of Board of Directors
+[8] Remuneration of Board of Directors

-In 2021, the remuneration of the Board of Directors, which is short-term in nature, amounted euro 0.6 million (2020: euro 0.6 million).
+In 2022, the remuneration of the Board of Directors, which is short-term in nature, amounted euro 0.6 million (2021: euro 0.6 million).
 The total remuneration consists of periodic remuneration and bonuses plus other remuneration:

-in euro thousand 2021 2020
+in euro thousand 2022 2021

-Periodic remuneration 446 471
+Periodic remuneration 450 446

-Bonuses 45 49
+Bonuses 64 45

-Other remuneration 86 75
+Other remuneration 79 86

-Total remuneration of Board of Directors 577 595
+Total remuneration of Board of Directors 593 577

-The external member of the Supervisory Board received a remuneration of euro 10,000 in 2021 (2020: euro 10,000).
-No further remuneration, bonuses, or incentives were received by members of the Supervisory Board.
+The external member of the Supervisory Board received a remuneration of euro 10,000 in 2022.
+No further benefits, bonuses, or incentives were received by members of the Supervisory Board.

-[10] Receivables from BMW Group companies
+[9] Receivables from BMW Group companies